MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/setup-cloud-management-gateway.md

 ## Add the CMG connection point

 The CMG connection point is the site system role that's required for communication from your on-premises Configuration Manager deployment to the cloud-based CMG.
+Before you start this process, you should have already developed a plan for the role, and identified at least one existing site system server.
+For more information, see [Plan for the CMG](plan-cloud-management-gateway.md).

 To add the CMG connection point, the following steps summarize the instructions to [install site system roles](../../../servers/deploy/configure/install-site-system-roles.md):

 1. In the Configuration Manager console, go to the **Administration** workspace, expand **Site Configuration**, and select the **Servers and Site System Roles** node.